Introduction

 - Apply the stripper generously to the stained area using a brush or applicator.

-- Follow the manufacturer’s instructions regarding the thickness of the application.
+- Follow the manufacturer’s instructions for application thickness.

 - Waiting Period:

-- Allow the stripper to sit for the recommended time, usually between 15 to 30 minutes.
+- Allow the stripper to sit for the recommended time, usually 15 to 30 minutes.

 - Removing the Stripper:

-- Use a plastic scraper or putty knife to remove the stripper and the lifted stain gently.
+- Use a plastic scraper or putty knife to gently lift the stripper and stain.

-- Wipe down the area with a clean cloth to remove any residue.
+- Wipe the area clean with a cloth to remove any residue.

 - Cleaning: